CompuTec/computec-docs/docs/processforce/user-guide/routings/resources.md

 ##### Types of Time

-- Queue Time – an initial time before setup.
-In calculations, it does not have a calendar and does not consume resource
+- **Queue Time**: an initial time before setup.
+In calculations, it does not use a calendar or consume resources.
-- Setup Time – time for setting up a machine, uses a calendar, and occupies a resource
+- **Setup Time**: time for setting up a machine, uses a calendar, and occupies a resource.
-- Run Time – time of resource run
+- **Run Time**: active usage time of the resource.
-- Stock Time – the last time, after the run.
-In calculations, it does not have a calendar and does not consume resource
+- **Stock Time**: the last time, after the run.
+In calculations, In calculations, it does not use a calendar or consume resources.

 ##### Rates